oldstrongnrd/jarvis_stock_scanner/UPGRADE_NOTES.md

 ## 🎉 Conclusion

-Your Big 3 Scanner is now a **professional-grade trading tool** that matches the complete specifications from the Big 3 Trading System.
+Jarvis Stock Scanner is now a **professional-grade trading tool** that matches the complete specifications .
 With multi-timeframe analysis, quality scoring, institutional activity detection, and Obsidian integration, you have everything needed to identify high-probability vertical spread opportunities.

 **Happy Trading! 🚀**